chigh/squid_cafe/README.md

-Everything about squid.cafe.
+To be transparent, here is everything about squid.cafe.
 So far, it's pretty sparse.